 - English Composition: Students read and analyze a number of literary works through essays and in-class discussions.
 Courses aim to improve students’ critical thinking and writing skills.

-Potential Careers for Individuals with an Associate Degree in Veterinary Technology
+What Could I Do With an Associate Degree in Veterinary Technology

 Although an associate degree cannot guarantee employment, veterinary courses that students take while earning their degree can provide them with knowledge and skills that could be relevant for a variety of careers.
 Examples of related careers are outlined below: